sage-code82/star_tours/README.md

 practice for building responsive website to be able to be viewed on all devices.

+### Version 1.0 update 29.01.24

+While trying to sort the Slide Gallery I decided it would look better without it, this then made the website non-responsive so I need to have another look through all the code to see what has stopped it doing this.

 ## Version 1.1 to do list

 - Hero Image to be an auto gallery